Measuring Up Against Paula Pant’s One Tweak a Week Challenge

 #10 – Adjust your thermostat by one degree

 Before we moved, our old house (which dated to the 1930s) was not well insulated, so we had to run the heat more than we’d like.
 Our new house is only six years old and the insulation is awesome by comparison.
-We live in a climate that ranges from 80s to 100s in the heat of summer, but we generally can leave our air conditioner set to 82 (and it will kick in only in the afternoon).
-So far this winter, we’ve been able to stay relatively comfortable with the heat set to 68 (at that temperature, the heat does not come on much despite night time lows in the 30s or 40s).
+We live in a climate that ranges from the 80s to the 100s in the heat of summer, but we generally can leave our air conditioner set to 82 (and it will kick in only in the afternoon).
+So far this winter, we’ve been able to stay relatively comfortable with the heat set to 68 (at that temperature, the heat does not come on much despite nighttime lows in the 30s or 40s).
 Granted, we do wear sweatshirts much of the time.